-Given its name, it should be no surprise that the aviator style got its start as a lighter, more elegant alternative to the cumbersome goggles worn by US Air Force pilots.
-Developed in 1937 by Bausch and Lomb, the aviator sunglasses’ iconic teardrop shape was designed to cover the entire range of the human eye, limiting any sunlight from messing with the pilot’s vision and protecting them from glare that could cause headaches and altitude sickness.
-That functional feature led to the casual style name “ray bans.”
-In 1950s America, with post-war jingoism at an all-time high (and the wide circulation of an admittedly badass photo of General Douglas MacArthur sporting a pair), aviator glasses broke out in a big way into the mainstream market.
+It shouldn’t be a shocker that the aviator style of sunglasses began as a lighter, rather elegant alternative to the cumbersome goggles worn by U.S. Air Force pilots.
+Developed in 1937 by Bausch and Lomb, aviator sunglasses’ iconic teardrop shape was devised to shield the entire scope of the human eye, limiting sunlight from messing with the pilot’s vision and protecting them from glare that causes headaches and altitude sickness.
+That practical feature led to the casual style name “ray bans.”
+In 1950s America, with post-war jingoism at an all-time high (and the wide circulation of an admittedly badass photo of Gen. Douglas MacArthur sporting a pair), aviator glasses made it into the mainstream market.

 We have real aviators to thank for sunglasses going from being a purely functional piece for hunters, sportsmen, and military to an enduring fashion statement rocked by musicians, actors, and celebrities of every stripe.
-From Hunter S. Thompson to Freddie Mercury, from Eddie Murphy to Gloria Steinem, cultural icons throughout the last 70 years have used a pair of aviator sunglasses to convey their don’t-mess-with-me coolness.
+Cultural icons including Hunter S. Thompson, Freddie Mercury, Eddie Murphy, and Gloria Steinem have used a pair of aviator sunglasses to convey their don’t-mess-with-me coolness throughout the last 70 years.
 It’s no stretch to say that aviator sunglasses confer an entire history of cultural iconography to anyone smart enough to wear them — no wonder they’re still the most popular shape in the Ray-Ban brand catalog.

-Over the decades since it debuted, the aviator style has undergone subtle stylistic changes.
-According to Ray-Ban senior brand director Marie DiPalma, the 1940s brought gradient and mirror lenses that further enhanced the sunglasses’ military performance during World War II.
-In the 70s, the aviator adapted to the disco era of the 70’s with photochromic Ambermatic lenses (as seen on Robert DeNiro in the film Taxi Driver); in the 80’s, the classic aviator style was revived from its fighter pilot roots, thanks to Tom Cruise in Top Gun.
+Since its debut decades ago, the aviator style has undergone subtle stylistic changes.
+According to Ray-Ban senior brand director Marie DiPalma, the 1940s highlighted gradient and mirrored lenses further enhanced the sunglasses’ military performance during World War II.
+In the 1970s, the aviator adapted to the disco era with photochromic Ambermatic lenses (as seen on Robert DeNiro in the film Taxi Driver); in the 1980s, the classic aviator style was revived from its fighter pilot roots, thanks to Tom Cruise in Top Gun.
 Through every decade of its existence, DiPalma says, aviator sunglasses have helped shape popular culture and remain an enduring classic for both men and women.
-“The style,” she adds, “is the perfect accessory for the strong-willed and independently minded cultural icons who don’t want to be seen, but definitely want to be noticed.”
+“The style,” she adds, “is the perfect accessory for the strong-willed and independently minded cultural icons who don’t want to be seen but definitely want to be noticed.”

 We couldn’t agree more.